Sanremo Music Festival 2014: Participants and results summary

-Performances, guests and voting details
+Shows

 First night

 During the first night, held on 18 February 2014, seven out of fourteen artists competing in the Big Artists section presented their two songs.
 At the end of the night, a song for each artist was eliminated, as a result of televotes combined with votes given by music journalists.
 For each competing act, the chosen song was announced by a different presenter.

 The night was opened by a monologue by Fazio, which was interrupted by the suicide threat of a man protesting against unemployment and economic conditions in Campania.

 After returning to the show, Fazio paid tribute to Italian singer-songwriter Fabrizio De André, together with his widow, Dori Ghezzi.
 Luciano Ligabue then performed De André's "Creuza de mä", togher with music director Mauro Pagani.

 The second guest of the night was French actress and model Laetitia Casta, who promoted her film Una donna per amica.
 During a sketch, Fazio performed "Ne me quitte pas" for her, while she sang Domenico Modugno's "Meraviglioso".
 After performing a choreography based on Alberto Sordi and Monica Vitti's "Ma 'n do'...
 Hawaii", Casta joined Fazio for a tribute to Italian singer Enzo Jannacci, who ended with the appearance of Enzo's son, Paolo.

 After Raphael Gualazzi & The Bloody Beetroots performances, Raffaella Carrà appeared on stage, singing "Fun Fun Fun" and "Cha Cha Ciao".
 She also dueted with Luciana Littizzetto, performing "Rumore".
 Carrà also promoted the second season of the talent show The Voice of Italy, in which she appears as a coach.

 The last guest of the night was Cat Stevens, who performed "Peace Train", "Maybe There's a World" and a cover of The Beatles' "All You Need Is Love".